ugonnaagwu/practicechangeremote/Week 1/[ENG1.1] Intro to VSCode and JavaScript.md

 1. We're going to look at the JavaScript file that we'll be using for today's demonstrations, and make a tour of the file system.

-2. In order to set things up, you'lll need to do the following steps once each: (Once things are set up you can go straight to running the debugger, in the next step at this level, below)
+2. In order to set things up, you'll need to do the following steps once each: (Once things are set up you can go straight to running the debugger, in the next step at this level, below)
    1. Create a new folder for the project using the Finder.

    2. Launch VS Code if you haven't already, and then do the following steps in VSCode: